danieledurante/nEM/Cheating-Data.md

 Table_Performance[9,4] <- time_NR_EM_alpha_0.25/Rep_Tot
 ```

-**3 Performance Classical 3--step algorithm (three--step maximization)** As discussed in the paper, since all the three--step runs converge systematically to local modes, we do not study the number of iterations to reach convergence.
+**3 Performance Classical 3-step algorithm (three-step maximization)** As discussed in the paper, since all the three-step runs converge systematically to local modes, we do not study the number of iterations to reach convergence.
 In fact, these routines never converge to the maximum log-likelihood.
-Also the number of drops in the log-likelihood sequence is somewhat irrelevant to evaluate the three--step methods, since the estimation routines are based on two separate maximizations in steps 1 and 3, not directly related to the full--model log-likelihood.
+Also the number of drops in the log-likelihood sequence is somewhat irrelevant to evaluate the three-step methods, since the estimation routines are based on two separate maximizations in steps 1 and 3, not directly related to the full-model log-likelihood.

 ``` r
 Table_Performance[2,5] <- sum(abs(max_llik-llik_3_step_classical)>delta)